-All day long people skip their consciousness like stones over the “highlights” of their life, building multiple scenarios of what might or should have happened.
-And then they react to each of their own narratives, and each reaction leads to another set of narratives.
+All day long people skip their consciousness like a stone, over the “highlights” of our lives.
+We build multiple scenarios of what might be, or what should have happened.
+And then we react to each of our own imagined narratives, and each reaction leads to another set of narratives.

 This process can go on for years.
 It can happen inside our heads as ruminations, or outside our heads, like when people get together with others and gossip to try and get ahead of the game —to ensure success.
 But what is ‘success?’

 How can we be successful when our consciousness is focused on tomorrow or yesterday?
-There is no way to navigate life unless our energies are focused on the experience we’re having in the moment we are in.
+We’re not alive in either.
+There is no way to navigate life unless our energies are focused on the experience we’re having in the moment we are in, right now.

 We cannot change what we did, and we cannot do what we might.
 We can only act in the moment we are in and it is that moment that people should be focused on.
 Because that moment is where we live.

-Ultimate, it is much more rewarding to focus on having actual experiences in the moments we are in, rather than investing time and energy on thinking about people’s judgments of previous or potential experiences.
-Those are thoughts, not reality.
+Ultimately, it is much more rewarding to focus on having actual experiences in the moments we are in, rather than investing time and energy on thinking about people’s judgments of previous –or even only potential– experiences.

 That is the only question that ever matters.
 And every single moment of our lives we will answer that question with the choices we make.
-Remember that as you make your choices today.
+We would all do well to remember that as we make our choices today.

 Life is short.
 Make sure you’re awake for it. 😉